anthonybudd/anthonybudd/README.md

 ![Stars](https://img.shields.io/github/stars/anthonybudd/VIPFS?style=social)

-VIPFS is a simple boilerplate project for creating permanent decentralised apps, blogs and websites that cannot be taken offline by anyone, including the government.
+VIPFS is a simple template project for creating permanent decentralised apps, blogs and websites that cannot be taken offline by anyone, including the government.
 VIPFS comes with useful templates and is pre-integrated with Bootstrap, FontAwesome and Video.js.
 Simply clone, compile and run  `npm run publish`  to deploy it on [IPFS](https://github.com/ipfs) and make your project permanently accesable to the world.

 - [YouTube Tutorial](https://www.youtube.com/watch?v=Fq7h-cSN9i8)
 - Featured on [MadeWithVueJS.com](https://madewithvuejs.com/vipfs)